Sunday, November 22, 2009

 If learning this game isn't difficult enough there is also the specific bridge language you need to learn - 'tap' for me, coming from New Zealand, was where we got the water.
 I suppose I am saying faucet now.
 Tap dance, tap shoes, now how about 'tap declarer'.
 Peter has been showing me hands as they come up, where it is right to tap declarer, hopefully this is one of them.

 'Tapping' means leading a suit where you know declarer is void, forcing him to ruff, thus shortening his trump and losing control of the hand.
+This is an extreme case hand in regards to 'tapping' since there is no other play available but I think it still demonstrates the point.

 When this hand came up, I passed 2♣ smoothly and, unable to lead partners suit, I led the second obvious choice ♥3 hitting the jackpot.
 Partner played heart AK and I ruffed 3rd round of ♥, I'm not sure how the play continued but each time I won the lead, I continued with ♦ to make declarer ruff.